- Antique Gallery

 - Contact Me

-I have been collecting medical antiques for over 40 years and I invite you to see some of the finest instruments and art ever produced -- described as "legendary" by the curator of the medical collection at the Smithsonian.
-Medical, apothecary, dental and quack antiques from my collection and from around the world are individually pictured with a detailed description in the main web site in The Antique Gallery at the right.
-Also at the bottom of the page is a panoramic view of my collection.
-To visit the site, just click under the image or go to The Museum Room (at the lower right) where you will enter a 4 page site for a better view of my instruments (and enlarge to full screen and go in any direction).
+I have been collecting medical antiques for over 40 years and I invite you to see some of the finest instruments and art ever produced.
+Medical, apothecary, dental, and quack antiques from my collection and from around the world are individually pictured with a detailed description in The Antique Gallery at the right.
+At the top of this page are a number of links to information of great value to collectors, dealers, and historians while at the bottom of this page is a panoramic view of my collection.
+To visit that site, just click under the image or go to The Museum Room at the lower right where you may visit four separate pages which will give you a better view of my instruments (with enlargement and movement in any direction).

-Most of the antiques and works of art in this site may be seen in my book "Medicine: Perspectives in History and Art" http://medicalhistoryandart.com
+Most of the antiques and works of art in this site may be seen in my book "Medicine: Perspectives in History and Art."
+You may order a personally signed copy here: http://medicalhistoryandart.com

-I feel that an understanding of the past is important to those who practice medicine today, so I give LECTURES on the history of medicine to medical students, faculty, and to various medical organizations.
-The most popular talk is entitled "Useful Medical History for the Modern Physician" with an outline seen at the right lower corner of the below page.
-Two other popular lectures may be see at the left of that same page: http://medicalhistoryandart.com/lectures.php Please contact me if you might like me to give any of these talks or others on the history of medicine to your group.
+An understanding of the past is important to those who practice medicine today, so I give Lectures on the history of medicine to medical students, faculty, and to various medical organizations.
+The most popular talk is entitled "Useful Medical History for the Modern Physician" with an outline seen at the right lower corner of this link: http://medicalhistoryandart.com/lectures.php Two other popular lectures may be seen at the left of that same page.
+Please contact me if you might like me to give any of these talks or others on the history of medicine to your group.

 Robert E. Greenspan, MD, FACP